Membership and cooperation

 IE Library is a member of The Academic Libraries Network REBIUN.
 The basic objective is to provide a REBIUN stable body representing all Spanish university libraries.
 Among the highlights REBIUN purposes: raise the level of services and library infrastructure through cooperation, carry out cooperative actions that benefit to users of Spanish university libraries, maintaining contacts with various agencies and to encourage exchange and staff training.

-IE Library collaborate with The Spanish Association for Documentation and Information (SEDIC), is engaged in furthering experience exchanges as well as training librarians, documentary and other professionals of the information sector.
-The Association is also actively engaged as a representative of our professional group's interests at Spanish Government institutions, European Union and different international agencies.
+IE Library collaborates with The Spanish Association for Documentation and Information (SEDIC), is engaged in furthering experience exchanges as well as training librarians, documentary, and other professionals of the information sector.
+The Association is also actively engaged as a representative of our professional group's interests at Spanish Government institutions, the European Union, and different international agencies.

 IE Library has the Social Science Research Network (SSRN) is devoted to the rapid worldwide dissemination of social science research and is composed of a number of specialized research networks in each of the social sciences.
 The Networks encourage readers to communicate directly with authors and other subscribers concerning their own and others' research.

 SustainRT was created as a venue in which members exchange ideas and opportunities regarding sustainability to move toward a more equitable, healthy, and economically viable society.
 The mission of the organization is to provide resources for the library community to support sustainability through curriculum development; collections; exhibits; events; advocacy, communication, library buildings, and space design.
 SustainRT is open to all ALA members and will include both individual members and organizational members.